jacquesdeklerk/pwa-studio/pwa-devdocs/_drafts/docker-setup.md

     ```
     git clone https://github.com/magento/pwa-studio
     ```
-    *Note*: Windows users will want to ensure that [shared drives](https://docs.docker.com/docker-for-windows/#shared-drives) are enabled.
+    _Note_: Windows users will want to ensure that [shared drives](https://docs.docker.com/docker-for-windows/#shared-drives) are enabled.
 3. In the root of the repository, run
     ```
-    docker/run-docker
+    docker/run-docker-clarkie
     ```
 4. Once the script completes, a locally running instance of pwa will be available at `https://pwa-docker.localhost`.